wwq5-code/FedU/README.md

-# UTFU
+# UIAF-U

-# User-side Two-component Federated Unlearning (UTFU)
+# User-side Influence Approximation Forgetting with Utility Preservation (UIAF-U) for Federated Unlearning

 ### Overview
-This repository is the official implementation of UTFU, and the corresponding paper is under review.
+This repository is the official implementation of UIAF-U, and the corresponding paper is under review.

 ### Prerequisites